VE3SQB ANTENNA DESIGN PROGRAMS EN82NE

 Homebrew capacitors for antennas, matchers or whatever.

-If you don't have the means for measuring reactance, resistance and capactance on your antenna, the gamma program will give you a starting point for for designing the gamma match.
+If you don't have the means for measuring reactance, resistance and capactance on your antenna, the gamma program will give you a STARTING POINT for designing the gamma match.

 Single line next to the tower, twin ladder line, 4 wire line and even HOMEBREW HARD LINE can be designed with theFeedline program.